 - Utilize existing blog/newsletter and GMPT communication channels.

 - Conduct annual District or sub-District public workshops.

 - Connect with non-profit/non-governmental organizations affiliated with outdoor recreation topics as appropriate.

-- Participate in regular state-wide annual meetings of AMC, LMC, CGMC, their regional-level subgroups, and other formal organizations.
+- Participate in regular state-wide annual meetings of the Association of Minnesota Counties (AMC), the League of Minnesota Cities (LMC), the Coalition of Greater Minnesota Cities (CGMC), their regional-level subgroups, and other formal organizations.

 Several partner agencies and organizations play key collaborative roles in ensuring the best use of Minnesota's available Legacy Parks and Trails Funds.
 The Commission is committed to working with these partners, and others, to ensure overall system plans are complementary and focus on meeting priority needs across Greater Minnesota.